Aeroluna/LunaCoopMod/README.md

 Overall increases attack speed and allows the Battlecruiser to be affected by attack speed buffs.

-- Added Ordnance Towers that can be build by SCVs.
+- Added Ordnance Towers that can be built by SCVs.
   - These are flying defensive structures with long-range attacks.
   - Spawns up to 4 Valkyries that fly around and defend the area.
     - Valkyries have 100 hp and their own long-range missile attack.